-In cases where the perpetrator or victim had copied what they saw or read, courts have barred or thrown out suits seeking civil damages.
+In third-party liability cases where the perpetrator or victim had copied what he or she read or saw, courts have barred or thrown out suits seeking civil damages.
 See, DeFilippo v.
 NBC 446 A.2d 1036 (R.I.
 1982) (parents of deceased minor brought wrongful death action after their son hanged himself copying a stunt he saw on the Tonight Show); Herceg v.
 Hustler Magazine, Inc. 814 F.2d 1017 (5th Cir.
-1987) (court reversed jury verdict in wrongful death action brought by parents against publisher for adolescent's death allegedly caused by article which described autoerotic asphyxia); Yakubowicz v.
+1987) (court reversed jury verdict in wrongful death action brought by parents against publisher for adolescent's death allegedly caused by article that described autoerotic asphyxia); Yakubowicz v.
 Paramount Picutres Corp., 404 Mass.
 624 (1989) (wrongful death action brought by father of person killed by perpetrator who had just seen the movie The Warriors even though the he quoted lines from the movie while committing the crime); Zamora v.
 CBS, Inc., 480 F.Supp.
 199 (S.D.
 Fla.
 1979) (teenager sued the television networks for violent programming that he alleged caused him to commit criminal acts).

-Even in cases where the victim did not engage in criminal activity, courts have thrown out such suits.
-See, Winter v.
+Courts have declined to impose liability on publishers even where a reader has relied on the content of a book that turned out to be inadequate or incorrect.
+In Birmingham v.
+Fodor's Travel Publications, Inc., the Supreme Court of Hawaii ruled that the publisher had no duty of care to the plaintiff and could not be held liable.
+73 Haw.
+359 (1992).
+See also, Winter v.
 G.P.
 Putnam & Sons, 938 F.2d 1033, 1036-38 (9th Cir.
-1991) (affirming on First Amendment grounds the grant of summary judgment to publishers of mushroom encyclopedia who had been sued by mushroom enthusiasts who were sickened by mushrooms that the book said were safe).
+1991) (affirming on First Amendment grounds the grant of summary judgment to publishers of a mushroom encyclopedia who had been sued by mushroom enthusiasts who were sickened after eating mushrooms that the book said were safe).

-The members of Media Coalition consider third party liability so deadly to free speech, they challenged an Indianapolis ordinance in 1984 that sought to give victims of sex crimes a cause of action against producers and distributors of the material that allegedly caused the crime.
+The members of Media Coalition consider third party liability so deadly to free speech they challenged an Indianapolis ordinance in 1984 that sought to give victims of sex crimes a cause of action against producers and distributors of the material that allegedly caused the crime.
 The ordinance was struck down.
 The decision was upheld unanimously by a three-judge panel of the appeals court and summarily affirmed by the U.S. Supreme Court.
 American Booksellers Assn. v.
 Hudnut, 771 F.2d 323 (7th Cir.
 1985), aff'd, 475 U.S. 1001 (1986).
-The members challenged a virtually identical ordinance enacted in Bellingham, Washington which was also struck down.
+The members challenged a virtually identical ordinance in Bellingham, Washington which was also struck down.
 Village Books v.
 City of Bellingham, No. C88-1470D (W.D.
 Wash.
 Feb 9, 1989).

-Finally, imposing third-party liability for injuries on producers or distributors of First Amendment protected material is a questionable policy for two reasons: first, it makes innocent third parties responsible for the acts of those who break the law and, second, it diminishes the responsibility of the criminal, since he can claim that something he saw or heard "made me do it."
+Finally, imposing third-party liability for injuries on producers or distributors of First Amendment protected material is a questionable policy for three reasons: first, it makes innocent third parties responsible for the acts of those trespass, second, it diminishes the responsibility of the trespasser, since he or she can claim that something he saw or heard "made me do it," and, it absolves property owners for injury or death of the trespasser even if the property owner is at fault.

-If you would like to further discuss our position on this bill, please contact me at 212-587-4025 #11 or at horowitz@mediacoalition.org.
-If enacted, H.B.
-548 will suppress speech protected by the First Amendment.
+Again, if enacted, H.B.
+548 as amended will suppress speech protected by the First Amendment.
 Please protect free speech and oppose this legislation.
+If you would like to further discuss our position on this bill, please contact me at 212-587-4025 #3 or at horowitz@mediacoalition.org.